Blossfeldia liliputana Werderm.

 How to Grow and Care

 Water during the growing period.
 The thin, fibrous roots suffer if there is humidity.
 Therefore, the plant should be watered when the surrounding terrain is dry.
 But avoid wetting the bodies of these plants while they are in sunlight.
-A wet plant in the sunlight can cause sun burning, which can lead to scars or even fungal infections and death.
-Keep dry as soon as the temperature starts dropping in October and keep it perfectly dry in winter at temperatures from 40 to 60 °F (5 to 15 °C).
+A wet plant in the sunlight can cause sun burning, leading to scars or even fungal infections and death.
+Keep dry as soon as the temperature starts dropping in October, and keep it perfectly dry in winter at 40 to 60 °F (5 to 15 °C).
 Preferable not to water on overcast days, humid days, or cold winter days.
-See more at: How to Grow and Care for Blossfeldia
+See more at: How to Grow and Care for Blossfeldia.

 - Back to genus Blossfeldia